 It begs the answer: teachers!

 Writing for college professors and writing for thousands of people who will read and love your works are two different things.
-And it’s natural that students write differently for academics:
+And, naturally, students write differently for academics:

-- they rely on sources, expressing others’ thoughts rather than theirs;
+- relying on sources, expressing others’ thoughts rather than theirs;

-The goal is to please a teacher and write an essay that would look and sound award-winning from educators’ perspective.
-The habit of writing like that can play Old Harry with those students dreaming of worldwide fame as bestselling authors.
+The goal is to please a teacher and write an essay that would look award-winning from the educators’ perspective.
+The habit of writing like that can play Old Harry with the students who dream of worldwide fame as bestselling authors.

-Writers’ habits are different, but none of them learned how to write by reading academic manuals, sitting in courses, listening to academic style guides, or browsing writing blogs to find more books on pencraft.
+Famous writers have different habits, but none of them learned how to write by reading academic manuals, sitting in courses, listening to educational style guides, or browsing writing blogs to find more books on pencraft.

-When students, we write for academics; when writers, we change our writing habits and take other benefits from them.
-Even if those habits are odd.
+When students, we write for academics; when writers, we change our good writing habits and take benefits from them.
+Yes, even if those habits are awkward.

-- Friderich Schiller couldn’t write without a box with rotten apples under his table.
-Well, that’s really strange but, on the other hand, Schiller wrote at night to avoid interruptions.;
+- Friedrich Schiller couldn’t write without a box of rotten apples under his table.
+Well, that’s strange, but, on the other hand, Schiller wrote at night to avoid interruptions.

 - Edith Sitwell had a habit of laying in an open coffin for a few minutes every morning before writing.
-On the other hand, Edith had notebooks in every corner of her flat (more than 300): all fresh ideas were collected like a shot.;
+On the other hand, Edith had notebooks in every corner of her flat (more than 300), collecting all the good writing ideas.

 - Victor Hugo wrote naked.
-But such behavior can be explained: he locked his clothes to avoid any chances to go outdoors.
-That saved his time and helped him finish his work in a timely manner;
+But such behavior can be explained: He locked his clothes to resist the temptation of going outdoors.
+That saved his time and helped him finish his work on time.

-- William Faulkner liked to type with his toes having shoes on his hands.
-But he’s an author of the following quote: “Read, read, read.
+- William Faulkner enjoyed typing with his toes, carrying shoes on his hands.
+We know him as the author of the words, “Read, read, read.
 Read everything — trash, classics, good and bad, and see how they do it.
 Just like a carpenter who works as an apprentice and studies the master.
-Read!”.
-He had a skill of renewing his knowledge and expanding his imagination continuous.
+Read!”
+He learned something and expanded his imagination all the time.

 - Carson McCullers made a lucky sweater from rabbit feet and wrote only when she was wearing it.
-But despite of having a paralyzed left arm and the death of her mother in 1947, she did not stop writing.
+But despite having a paralyzed left arm, she did not stop writing.

 Differentiating Between Benefits and Fables

-As we can see, differences between writers’ habits couldn’t stop them on the road to success.
-They chose the most rewarding routines for their work and creative lives intuitively.
-Their habits are the result of their attitude to writing (but not vice versa).
+As we see, famous writers’ habits (even if awkward) couldn’t stop them on the road to success.
+They chose the most rewarding routines for work and creative life intuitively.
+And their habits are the result of their attitude to good writing.

-Speaking about the most extraordinary habits, the only tenable explanation is writers’ attempt to limelight.
-For example, Hunter Thompson asked his remains to be fired into the sky after his death.
-Such stories are interesting to tell your friends in a bar; unfortunately, we can not find any other practical use for them.
+For example, Hunter Thompson asked to fire his remains into the sky.
+Such stories are interesting to tell your friends in a bar, of course.
+But unfortunately, we can not find any other practical use for them.

 The black swan theory by Nassim Nicholas Taleb explains why it’s wrong to judge success by who is a winner.
-This is the reason to opt out ideas to sniff rotten apples or write blindfolded unless you find a rational advantage of this ritual.
+And it’s the reason to opt-out ideas to sniff rotten apples or write blindfolded unless you find a rational advantage of this ritual.

 What Can We Learn From This Info?

-Well, the debate concerning the most useful writing habits is never-ending.
+The debate concerning the most useful writing habit is never-ending.
 But any information is useless without practical insights.
-Hence, if you’re serious about your writing, here are several suggestions for our readers:
+Hence, if you’re serious about your writing, here go several suggestions:

-- Every detail of your interior or writing process is useful if that helps your creativity.
-Try experimenting as much as you can;
+- Every detail of your interior or writing process is useful if helping your creativity.
+Try experimenting as much as you can.

-- Your own useful habits do not need any rational explanations because they are proven with results.
+- Your useful habits do not need any rational explanations because they are resulting.

 It’s not easy to find your way.
 Sometimes it takes years to succeed.
-And that’s why writing masterpieces is so valuable.
-Welcome to the world of uncertainty! =)
+And that’s why good writing masterpieces are so valuable.
+So, welcome to the world of uncertainty! =)